matttrent/matttrent.com/src/remote-development.md

 There are 2 basic approaches to editing code to be run on a remote server:

 *Edit local files and sync.* In this case, there are two copies of the code, on your laptop and on the remote server.
 You edit the files locally and sync changes to the remote server.
 [Rsync][] and [PyCharm][] are the two options I'll discuss here.
 The advantage is that you can use any editor you want, can edit code offline, and the entire codebase easily accessible.
-The disadvantage isyou have 2 copies to keep in sync which can occasionally load to overwriting your work and the workflow can be clunky.
+The disadvantage is you have 2 copies to keep in sync which can occasionally load to overwriting your work and the workflow can be clunky.

 [rsync]: https://rsync.samba.org/
 [pycharm]: https://www.jetbrains.com/pycharm/